PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/Serialization/EntryFormat.md

 ## Entry

 The `Entry` class represents property definition.
-It consists of `EntryKey Key` and `EntryValue Value`.
+It consists of the properties `Identifier`, `DisplayName` and `EntryValue Value`. `Identifier` is set and used by the serializer to map the entry value to a property or a collection item.
+Depending on the entry type it is either a property name, collection index or dictionary key.
+The `DisplayName` is intended for the user to understand the meaning of the entry value.
+It can be identical with the `Identifier`, but does not have to be and unlike the `Identifier` it is not required to be unique within its context.
 Both collections `Prototypes` and `Subentries` as well as `EntryValidation Validation` are optional properties.
 They are only used for some of the possible types of entry types.
 Entry class can have tree structure where `Entry` instances are located in SubEntries and/or Prototypes.

 We can decorate property with attributes:

-- `DisplayNameAttribute` when provided then EntryKey _Name_ will be taken from this attribute
+- `DisplayNameAttribute` when provided then _DisplayName_ will be taken from this attribute
 - `DescriptionAttribute` provides general description for Entry
 - `ReadOnlyAttribute` when provided, the `EntryValue.IsReadOnly` will be set to `true`

-## EntryKey

-The `EntryKey` class is used to display and identify an `Entry`.
-It has two properties `Identifier` and `Name`. `Identifier` is set and used by the serializer to map the entry value to a property or a collection item.
-Depending on the entry type it is either a property name, collection index or dictionary key.
-The `Name` is intended for the user to understand the meaning of the entry value.
-It can be identical with the `Identifier`, but does not have to be and unlike the `Identifier` it is not required to be unique within its context.

 ## EntryValue